sparsh-ai/reco-tutorials/codelabs/codelabs-neural-matrix-factorization-from-scratch-in-pytorch.md

 summary: A tutorial to understand the process of building a Neural Matrix Factorization model from scratch in PyTorch on MovieLens-1M dataset.
 id: neural-matrix-factorization-from-scratch-in-pytorch
-categories: Pytorch
+categories: Tutorial
-tags: scratch, movielens
+tags: movielens, pytorch
 status: Published
 authors: Sparsh A.
 Feedback Link: https://form.jotform.com/211377288388469